We are currently updating our platform so you may experience some temporary disruptions or limited functionality

 Previously, Peter Matzneller was Managing Director of the Institute for European Media Law (EMR), based in Saarbrücken and Brussels.

 Radu Mihaiu is a politician and former IT entrepreneur, known for his integrity, modernization efforts, and transparent governance.
-He served as Secretary of State responsible for digitalization (2016), and between 2020 and 2024 he led the City Hall of Sector 2, where he implemented over 1,100 projects – ranging from infrastructure and education to urban regeneration and digitalization.
-He is recognized for his bold actions against networks of vested interests and for his data-driven, publicly consultative leadership style.
+He served as State Secretary for digitalization (2016), and between 2020–2024 was the mayor of District 2, where he led over 1,100 projects—ranging from infrastructure and education to urban regeneration and digital services.
+He is recognized for taking on entrenched interests and leading with data, technology, and public consultation.

 Bio coming soon…